 Ranges and spans

-Use a hyphen (-) to indicate a range or span of numbers.
+Use a hyphen (-) for a range or span of numbers.
 There should be no spaces before and after the hyphen in a range or span of numbers.

 - It takes 20-30 days.

 When writing about US currency, use the dollar sign before the amount.
 Include a decimal and number of cents if more than 0.

 When writing about other currencies, follow the same symbol-amount format:

 Use dashes without spaces between numbers.
 Use a country code if your reader is in another country.

 Use the degree symbol and the capital F abbreviation for Fahrenheit.

 Use numerals and am or pm, with a space in between.
 Don’t use minutes for on-the-hour time.

 - 7 am